commercelayer/commercelayer-docs-api/resources/sku_options/list_sku_options.md

 ### Sortable attributes

-The list of SKUs can be sorted by the following attributes:
+The list of sku options can be sorted by the following attributes:

 * `name`
 * `price_amount_cents`